uport-project/ethr-did/README.md

 # ethr DID library

-This library is intended to use ethereum addresses as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs) and lets you easily create and manage keys for these identities.
+This library conforms to ERC 1056 and is intended to use ethereum addresses as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs) and lets you easily create and manage keys for these identities.
 It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [did-jwt](https://github.com/uport-project/did-jwt) library.

 A DID is an Identifier that allows you to lookup a DID document that can be used to authenticate you and messages created by you.